SevenShepherd/SevenShepherd.github.io/_posts/2024-09-15-false-teachers.markdown

 <!-- <sup style="font-size:0.8em">2 Peter 2 is paraphrased</sup> -->

 There are several places in the Bible that teach us how to spot false teachers who have infiltrated the Church.
-One thing is certain, they don't like Christ's repentance, they they don't like regeneration, and they don't like sanctification.
+One thing is certain, they don't like Christ's repentance, they don't like regeneration, and they don't like sanctification.
 Anything that would cause a man to follow Christ and flee from sin.
 These are the false teachers who teach [debauched](https://dictionary.cambridge.org/us/dictionary/english/debauched) lifestyles that the Bible warns us about.

 > <sup style="font-weight:bold;">1</sup> But false prophets arose among the people, just as <span style="font-weight:bold;">there will be false teachers among you.
 These false teachers will infiltrate your midst with destructive heresies,</span> <span style="font-weight:bold;color:OrangeRed;">even to the point of denying the <span style="font-size:1.2em;color:Red;">Master</span> who bought them</span>.
 As a result, they will bring swift destruction on themselves. <sup style="font-weight:bold;">2</sup> And <span style="font-weight:bold;color:OrangeRed;">many will follow their <span style="font-size:1.2em;color:Red;">[debauched](https://dictionary.cambridge.org/us/dictionary/english/debauched) lifestyles</span></span>.
 Because of these false teachers, the way of truth will be slandered. &mdash; [2 Peter 2:1-2 NET](https://www.biblegateway.com/passage/?search=2+Peter+2%3A1-2&version=NET)